MSI-Metabolomics-Standards-Initiative/inchi-isotopologue-extension/specifications/questions-answers-iupac.md

 ## Questions and Issues Posed by the IUPAC InChI Subcommittee

 # Question 1:
  How will be stereochemistry covered, if it changes with hopping the isotopes (e.g. 2 x 13C in inositol).
  In regards to stereochemistry, non-standard InChi can distinguish between ‘undefined’ and ‘unknown’, will the isotopic enhancement cover similar cases?

 # *Answer*:
-The answer is ‘undefined’ for stereochemistry created by the presence of isotope.
+The answer is **‘undefined** for stereochemistry created by the presence of isotope.
 Since the isotopologue represents a set of isotopomers, each isotopomer may have a specific stereochemistry based on specific isotope location.
 It is not that they are necessarily ‘unknown’, but the set can create a situation where there is not a single completely designated stereochemistry.
 For the stereochemistry not specified by isotope, this would naturally be included with the isotopologue designation, as illustrated in the following examples:

 [https://comptox.epa.gov/dashboard/dsstoxdb/results?search=inositol](https://comptox.epa.gov/dashboard/dsstoxdb/results?search=inositol)